 Dan Lampariello, a reporter for Fox45 WBFF, and cameraman J. Thomas Fisher were standing in front of the police line outside Baltimore City Hall around 10 p.m. when a group of individuals on the other side of the line demanded they move back.
 “Some in the crowd began getting angry with us,” Lampariello says in a voice-over of tape filmed at the scene.

 A few minutes later, the situation devolved further, and Lampariello and Fisher were forced to retreat a few blocks from City Hall.
-“Do not touch the camera,” Lampariello said on the video as protesters push him and Fisher.
+“Do not touch the camera,” Lampariello said on the video as individuals push him and Fisher.

 Ray Strickland, a reporter for WMAR 2 News, Baltimore’s ABC affiliate, captured the incident on video and posted it to Twitter.

 About an hour later, the crew was chased again, and someone punched Fisher in the face, according to the WBFF report.
 A live unit was stolen out of his backpack, along with a microphone.
+Fisher’s assault and damage to the news equipment are documented here.

 Early the next morning, Lampariello tweeted about the experience: